Pediatric Surgery – Pectus Excavatum and Pectus Carinatum

 Children born with a chest wall deformity need specialized care so they can get back to being kids as quickly as possible.

-At Children’s Nebraska, our pediatric surgeons are highly experienced in treating common chest wall deformities like pectus excavatum and pectus carinatum.
-Pectus excavatum is a congenital condition that develops when the breastbone (sternum) doesn’t form properly — instead appearing sunken and causing a depression in the middle of the chest.
+At Children’s Nebraska, our expert pediatric surgeons are specially trained in treating common chest wall deformities like pectus excavatum and pectus carinatum.
+Pectus excavatum is a congenital condition that develops when the breastbone (sternum) doesn’t form properly — instead, appearing sunken and causing a depression in the middle of the chest.
 Pectus carinatum is a congenital condition that causes the breastbone and ribs to protrude outward.

-Although the exact cause of pectus excavatum and pectus carinatum isn’t known, research has found they may have a genetic link or be due to an imbalance in the growth of the sternum and ribs.
-Most people with these conditions don’t have side effects, but in severe cases, symptoms may include chest pains and shortness of breath.
+Although the exact causes of pectus excavatum and pectus carinatum are unknown, research has found they may have a genetic link or may be due to an imbalance in the growth of the sternum and ribs.
+In severe cases, symptoms may include chest pains and shortness of breath.

 Make An Appointment